zama-ai/concrete/docs/core-features/extensions.md

 ## fhe.hint(value, \*\*kwargs)

-Allows you to hint properties of a value.
-Imagine you have this circuit:
+You can hint at properties of a value.

+Consider the following circuit:

 ```python
 from concrete import fhe